dcore94/bss/README.md

 # BSS

 BSS (Binding Style Sheet) is a Javascript library for data and event - binding in data-driven HTML5 applications.
-The data-binding is realized through a declarative DSL (domain specific language) based on JSON and CSS3 selectors.
+The binding is realized through a declarative DSL (domain specific language) based on JSON and CSS3 selectors.

 ## Version